Frequently Asked Questions

 The application for each of these 6 choices will be slightly different.
 Note that admission to the schools of Computational Science and Engineering, Computer Science, and Interactive Computing are all handled through the College of Computing.
 A home school for these applicants will be assigned based on their stated research interests.

-I am currently a PhD student at Georgia Tech enrolled in a different degree program.
+I am currently a graduate student at Georgia Tech enrolled in a different degree program.
 Can I transfer into the ML PhD program?